Remove document <span id="remove-document-name"></span> from <span id="remove-cart-name"></span>?

 In applications with traveling track segments, i.e. switches in electric monorail systems, the experience with inductive power transfer can be used to supply such track segments inductively with energy.
 Wearing cable chain solutions or other similar solutions become second choice.
 If the idea of inductive power transfer is consequently realized it becomes even possible to feed so called safety zones in front of switches or lifts so that there is only power transfer possible when the segment is in position.
 To realize this no extra feeds or external control is necessary.

-Naturally IPT® can also replace other conventional solutions, as cable chains or conductor rails in skillet lines, skids or in transfer cars if there are certain requirements on the solution, for example if voltage arcs at rail ends shall be avoided or if the access for maintenance underneath skillet platforms is very limited.
+Naturally contactless, inductive power transfer systems can also replace other conventional solutions, as cable chains or conductor rails in skillet lines, skids or in transfer cars if there are certain requirements on the solution, for example if voltage arcs at rail ends shall be avoided or if the access for maintenance underneath skillet platforms is very limited.